AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/manage-asset-rules-permissions.md

 1. Select an asset rule and choose **Manage Permissions**.

-    The `Manage Permissions for asset rules` window opens.
+    The `Manage Permissions for Asset Rule` window opens.

-1. Use the `Manage Permissions for asset rules` window to:
+1. Use the `Manage Permissions for Asset Rule` window to:

     - (Optional) Add user roles that have permissions on the asset rules.
     - Edit asset rules permissions for each user role.